- About Breast Cancer

 - Get Involved

-Susan G. Komen North Carolina Triangle to the Coast’s Roundtable Breakfast is a unique opportunity to connect early-career breast cancer researchers with established local Komen Scholars, physicians, scientists, breast cancer survivors, and metavivors in a meaningful way.
-During this morning event, young researchers will hone their communication skills and articulate their research findings to an audience well-versed in breast cancer treatment and therapies.
+Susan G. Komen North Carolina Triangle to the Coast’s Young Researchers Roundtable Breakfast is a unique opportunity to connect early-career breast cancer researchers with established local Komen Scholars, physicians, scientists, individuals Living with Metastatic Breast Cancer, breast cancer survivors, and co-survivors in a meaningful way.

 Living with Metastatic Breast Cancer

 Rhonda Howell is a 39 year-old native of Wake Forest, NC.
 She attended college at UNC-Chapel Hill, earning her Bachelor’s degree in Economics and French in 2002.
 She began her career in Credit Risk Management at Progress Energy (now Duke Energy), and in 2006 transitioned to commercial loan underwriting in the banking industry.

 Rhonda was diagnosed at age 34 with Stage II breast cancer, when her son was only 15 months old.
 After a double mastectomy, 4 rounds of IV chemotherapy, 35 radiation treatments and beginning to take tamoxifen daily, Rhonda was declared “cancer free” and told by her oncologist that her chance of recurrence was less than 1%.

 Two years later, in July 2015, after several weeks of intense back pain, Rhonda was diagnosed with metastatic breast cancer at age 36.
 She has mets in her liver and bones (spine, hips, left femur, ribs).